CUNYTechPrep/guides/install-pg-mac.md

 ## Installing with Homebrew

-The easiest way to install postgres on the Mac is using Homebrew with the following commands:
+The easiest way to install PostgreSQL on the Mac is using Homebrew with the following commands:

 ```
 brew update